pyca/cryptography/README.rst

 It is currently in early development and isn't recommended for general usage yet.
 It targets Python 2.6-2.7, Python 3.2+, as well as PyPy.

-You can find more documentation at `Read The Docs`_.

 You can find more information in the `documentation`_.

 .. _`documentation`: https://cryptography.io/